-- 35.1 No provision for income-tax / Minimum Alternate Tax (MAT) has been made in the accounts for the year as it is estimated that there would be no taxable income under the provision of The Income Tax Act.
-1961. - 35.2 The accumulated losses of the Company as at the year end is more than 50% of the Shareholders' Funds.
-However, the accounts of the Company have been prepared on a going concern basis in view of the continued availability of finance / financial support from the Holding Company and expected improvement in the economic conditions/scenario.
-Also the Company is in process of developing more Salt Kyaras which will result in substantial increase in the production of salt.
+- 35.1 In pursuance of Section 115BAA of the Income-tax Act, 1961 announced by the Government of India through taxation Laws (Amendment) Ordinance 2019, the Company has an irrevocable option of shifting to lower tax rate and simultaneously forgo certain tax incentives including of loss accumulated MAT credit.
+The Company has exercised this option in the current year.
+Accordingly, the tax expenses has been calculated considering provisions of Sec.
+115BAA of the Income-tax Act, 1961. - 35.2 The accumulated losses of the Company as at the year end is more than 50% of the Shareholders' Funds.
+However, the accounts of the Company have been prepared on a going concern basis in view of the continued availability of finance/financial support from the Holding Company and expected improvement in the economic conditions/scenario.
+Also the Company is in process of developing more Salt Kyaras which will result in substantial increase in the production of salt. - 35.3 The code of Social Security, 2020 ("Code") relating to employee benefits during employment and postemployment benefits has been notified in the Official Gazatte on 29th September, 2020.
+The draft rules have been released on November 13, 2020 and suggestions invited from stakeholders are under consideration by the Ministry.
+The impact of the change will Reassessed and accounted in the period in which said rules are notified for implementation. - 35.4 There have been no events after the reporting date that require disclosure in these financial statements.

-PRADEEPKUMAR TIWARI

-Company Secretary

-35.3 There have been no events after the reporting date that require disclosure in these financial statements.

 In terms of our report attached For, Arunkumar K. Shah & Co.
-Chartered Accountants

-FRN: 126935W

-ARUNKUMAR K. SHAH Proprietor

-Place: Mumbai Date : 19th June, 2021 D. H. PAREKH

-Chairman

-Aziza A Khatri

-D. M. NADKARNI

-Directors

-R. N. PATEL

-Place: Mumbai Date : 19th June.
-2021 This page has been intentionally left blank
+Chartered Accountants FRN : 126935W D. H. PAREKH AZIZA A KHATRI Chairman ARUNKUMAR K. SHAH Proprietor Membership No : 034606 D. M. NADKARNI R. N. PATEL Directors Place : Mumbai Date : 18 th May, 2022 Place:Mumbai Date:18 th May, 2022